AppleW0lf/myblog/_posts/2024-03-08-documentation.markdown

 ### Logging In

 If you already have an account, you can log in.
-Enter your email address and password, and then click on the **Continue** button.
+Enter your email address and password, or use Innopolis SSO, and then click on the **Continue** button.

 <p align="center">
   <img src="/myblog/images/Screenshot_9.png" />